mark3lau/baolau2/README.md

    ### **Gitpod**
    The site was developed using Gitpod.
 In order to access the Gitpod workspace, follow the steps below:

-   1. In Github repository, select the mark3lau/harry_potter_wordle.
+   1. In Github repository, select the mark3lau/baolau2 project.
    2. Click on the green Gitpod button near the top of the repository page, this will open the Gitpod workspace.
-   3. Inside the terminal, you can run the Harry Potter Wordle game by typing "python3 run.py".
+   3. Inside the terminal, you can render Baolau restaurant website in the browser by typing "python3 manage.py runserver".

    ### **Heroku**
    The site was deployed to Heroku.
 The steps to deploy are as follows:

-   1. In the Heroku dashboard, click on the harry_potter_wordle app.
+   1. In the Heroku dashboard, click on the baolau2 app.
    2. Click on the 'Deploy' tab near the top of the page.
    3. In the Deploy page, scroll down to the Manual deploy section.
 Choose the main branch to deploy, and click Deploy Branch.
    4. Once the message 'Your app was successfully deployed' is displayed, click on the View button below.
 The app should now be running in a new tab.